 Here Are Some Famous Landmarks You Must See When Visiting Sydney.

 1. Sydney Opera House

-One of the greatest icons in the world, Sydney Opera House is a World Heritage Site of UNESCO and the main attraction on the sparkling harbor.
+One of the greatest icons in the world, Sydney Opera House is a World Heritage Site of UNESCO and the main attraction on the sparkling harbour.
 This magnificent building, shaped like billowing sails, rests on a land surrounded by water.
-You can take a photo while passing by on a harbor cruise, find a restaurant to relax in, stroll around outside, or book a tour of this beautiful structure.
-It is also conveniently surrounded by studios, theaters, exhibition rooms, a cinema, and a concert hall.
+You can take a photo while passing by on a harbour cruise, find a restaurant to relax in, stroll around outside, or book a tour of this beautiful structure.
+It is also conveniently surrounded by studios, theatres, exhibition rooms, a cinema, and a concert hall.

 The usual Opera House tour is open every day of the year, and there is a generous schedule of tours lasting 1 hour that begins from 9 am and leaves every 30 minutes until closing at 5 pm.
 The usual entry fee for adults is $42 and $22 for children with a $32 concession.
 Family pricing is available too.